-- The average cost of debt for foreign loans shall be calculated annually, based on the outstanding amount of each loan for the quarter, in accordance with the terms of the respective loan agreements and changes in the 3-month LIBOR, Overnight, Daily, or Term SOFR, as applicable, along with the applicable spread, subject to the cap outlined above, and hedging costs, if applicable (hedging costs shall be the difference between the 3-month KIBOR and the 3-month LIBOR/SOFR, as applicable).
+- Average cost of debt for foreign loans shall be worked out annually, based on outstanding amount of each loan for the quarter, in light of respective loan agreements terms and changes in 3-month LIBOR / Overnight / Daily/Term SOFR as applicable, along-with applicable spread subject to Cap as explained above, and hedging cost, if applicable (hedging cost shall be the difference between 3 month KIBOR and 3 month LIBOR/SOFR, as the case may be).
 No exchange rate variation shall be allowed on hedged loans.
-For existing loans that have transitioned from LIBOR to SOFR, CAS, if applicable, shall be allowed as per the loan agreement. - In case of unhedged loans, exchange rate variation (the difference between the payment exchange rate and the drawdown exchange rate) shall be allowed, for each quarter, in accordance with the respective loan agreements, based on the rate published by NBP.

-- Based on the revised cost of debt for foreign loans, KE's WACC will be recalculated annually, and the financial impact of changes in the foreign cost of debt component, will be included in the PYA for the subsequent tariff adjustment. - Future financing fee/ future transaction cost are allowed to KE, as pass thorough, with a maximum cap @ 2% of the secured debt amount, subject to downward adjustment only, if actual cost remains lower.
-KE shall submit verifiable documentary evidence to support its claim for such costs.
+For existing loans only, which are transitioned from LIBOR to SOFR, CAS if applicable, shall be allowed, as per the loan agreement. - ✓ In case of unhedged loans, exchange rate variation (the difference between the payment exchange rate and the drawdown exchange rate) shall be allowed, for each quarter based on respective loan agreements, keeping in view the rate published by NBP. - ✓ Based on the revised cost of debt for foreign loans, the WACC of KE would be reworked annually and financial impact of such change in foreign cost of debt component of WACC, shall be made part of PYA in the subsequent tariff adjustment. - ✓ Future financing fee/ future transaction cost are allowed to KE, as pass thorough, with maximum cap @ 2% of the secured debt amount, subject to downward adjustment only, if actual cost remains lower.
+KE shall submit verifiable documentary evidences for claiming such cost.

-23.40.
 Loan Mix Adjustment based on Secured Local & Foreign Debt

-- The debt Mix will be actualized based on the average of outstanding foreign and local debts portions during the tariff year.
-The impact of any such adjustment will be made part in the PYA.
-Debt exceeding the outstanding debt employed for RAB, if less than 70% of RAB, will be considered as local debt instead of equity, for which the average allowed local cost of debt shall be applied.
+Debt Mix would be actualized based on average of outstanding foreign and local debts portion during the tariff year.
+Impact of any such adjustment would be made part of PYA.
+Debt over and above the outstanding debt employed for RAB if less than 70% of RAB would be considered as local debt instead of equity for which average allowed local cost of debt hadi, 25 | Page shall be applied.
 For calculating the loan mix, the average value of outstanding foreign loans shall be based on the original drawdown exchange rates.
-In case, KE's actual debt exceeds 70% of the worked-out RAB amount, the actual mix of foreign and local loans would be applied to calculate WACC for 70% of the RAB amount. - 23.41.
-For comparing the actual cost of debt employed for RAB, including IDC incurred by KE, with the allowed cost of debt employed for RAB (excluding exchange rate variation on principal repayment) the amount allowed for the equity portion considered as debt will be excluded from the allowed cost of debt for RAB.
+In case, KE's actual debt exceeds 70% of the worked-out RAB amount, the actual mix of foreign and local loans would be applied to calculate WACC for 70% of the RAB amount.

-- 24. Whether the requested US dollar-based Return on Equity of 15% and its indexation mechanism is justified? - 24.1.
-KE has requested Return on Equity of USD 15% as currently allowed, along with indexation for changes in PKR to USD rates.
-KE requested USD based RoE of 15% on the basis of projected RAB movement, Return on Regulatory Asset Base Cost of Equity (RoRBCoE) which comes out to be Rs.
-0.6936/ kWh for the FY 2024.
+- 16. Issue No. 7: Whether the requested US dollar-based Return on Equity of 16.67% and its indexation mechanism is justified? - 16.1.
+KE has requested Return on Equity of USD 16.67% as currently allowed, along with indexation for changes in PKR to USD rates.
+KE requested USD based RoE of 16.67% on the basis of projected RAB movement, Return on Regulatory Asset Base Cost of Equity (RoRBCoE) which comes out to be Rs.0.5535 / kWh for the FY 2024.
 According to KE, RoE is proposed to be indexed based on changes in USD to PKR exchange rate at the start of each quarter as per the below formula:

-RoRBCoE(Rev) = RoRBCoE (Ref.) for relevant year x ER (Rev.) / ER (Ref.)
-Where; · · · · · · · · · · · · · · · · · · · RoRBCoE (Rev) = Revised RoRB cost of equity component of tariff RoRBCoE (Ref) Reference RoRB cost of equity component of tariff ER (Rev) The Revised TT & OD selling rate of USD as notified by National band of Pakistan latest available at the start of each quarter i.e., 1st July, 1st October, 1st Jan, and 1st April.
-ER (Ref) = The Reference exchange rate of PKR 287.10 / USD as o 30th June 2023
+RorbCoE(Rev) = RoRBCoE(Ref) for relevant year x ER(Ref) / ER(Ref) Where; · · · · · · · · · · · · · · · · · · · RoRBCoE (Rev) Revised RoRB cost of equity component of tariff RoRBCoE (Ref) = Reference RoRB cost of equity component of tariff ER (Rev) The Revised TT & OD selling rate of USD as notified by National bank of Pakistan latest available at the start of each quarter i.e., 1st July, 1st October, 1st Jan, and 1st April.
+ER (Ref) The Reference exchange rate of PKR 287.10 / USD as of 30th June 2023